irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 **Activity**

-1. Each group receives a specific component of AI content detection to analyze in a given scenario.
+1. Each group receives a specific component of Synthetic Content detection to analyze in a given scenario.
 (10 minutes)
 2. Groups present their analysis focusing on their assigned component.
 (10 minutes)
 3. Class discussion on how each component contributes to understanding the overall content authenticity.
 (10 minutes)